Challenge Exam (EX) Credit

 Challenge Exam Procedure

 To receive course credit, students attempting a Challenge Exam must earn a minimum score as determined by the faculty in the department offering the exam.
 If students score below the minimum requirement, they should register for the course.
-Please note that EX credits may not be transferrable to other postsecondary institutions.
+Please note that EX credits may not be transferable to other postsecondary institutions.

 EX Credit Awarding Procedure

 - Students interested in taking a Challenge Exam must review the listing of available Challenge Exams and complete a Request of Credit for Prior Learning Form.

 - The associate dean/Center of Excellence dean will review the completed form and direct students to the appropriate faculty coordinator/program manager/program director to complete the Challenge Exam.

 - Attempt the Challenge Exam(s).

 - The faculty examiner will then determine if Credit for Prior Learning will be awarded and will then, route the final recommendation to the Academic Affairs Dean.

 - The dean of Academic Affairs reviews the faculty recommendation and signs off on credit to be awarded.
 Students will be notified of the decision via their Tri-C email address.

-- If award of credit is approved, student must pay the appropriate fees ($50 per course) for the Award of Credit for Prior Learning at the Campus Enrollment Center.
+- If award of credit is approved, student must pay the appropriate fees ($50 per course) for the Award of Credit for Prior Learning through the Tri-C Enrollment Center.